 VM-20 Section 8.C.18 and Guidance Note:

 18. For policies issued on or after Jan.
 1, 2020, and optionally for policies issued on or after Jan.
 1, 2017, and before Jan.
-1, 2020:
+1, 2020 up until adoption by LATF of the first set of unloaded future mortality improvement factors, at which point this shall apply for all policies issued on or after Jan.
+1, 2017:

 When the reinsurance ceded or assumed is on a non-guaranteed YRT or similar basis, the corresponding reinsurance cash flows do not need to be modeled.
 Rather, for a ceding company, the post-reinsurance-ceded DR or SR shall be the pre-reinsurance-ceded DR or SR pursuant to Section 8.D.2, plus any applicable provision pursuant to Section 8.C.15 and Section 8.C.17, minus the NPR reinsurance credit from Section 8.B.
 For an assuming company, the DR or SR for the business assumed on a non-guaranteed YRT or similar basis shall be set equal to the NPR from Section 3.B.8, plus any applicable provision pursuant to Section 8.C.16 and Section 8.C.17.
 In the case where there are also other reinsurance arrangements that are not on a non-guaranteed YRT or similar basis, the reinsurance credit shall include the modeled reinsurance credit reflecting those other reinsurance arrangements.
 In particular, where there are also other reinsurance arrangements that are dependent on the non-guaranteed YRT or similar actuarial judgment shall be used to project cash flows consistent with the above outlined treatment for non-guaranteed YRT or similar arrangements.

-Guidance Note: The above method is an interim approach.
-A longer-term solution to YRT is intended to be adopted by state insurance regulators, after state insurance regulators and industry have had additional time to consider and evaluate the variety of approaches that have been put forward as a potential longer-term solution.

 2017-2019 for Long-Term YRT – Version 3:

 C. Reflection of Reinsurance Cash Flows in the Deterministic Reserve or Stochastic Reserve

+For non-guaranteed YRT reinsurance ceded or assumed, the cash-flow modeling requirements in Sections 8.C.1 through 8.C.14 below do not apply since non-guaranteed YRT reinsurance ceded or assumed does not need to be modeled; see Section 8.C.18 below.
+YRT shall include other reinsurance arrangements that are similar in effect to YRT.

 For policies issued on or after Jan.
-1, 2020, and optionally for policies issued on or after Jan.
 1, 2017, and before Jan.
-1, 2020:

-For non-guaranteed YRT reinsurance ceded or assumed, the cash-flow modeling requirements in Sections 8.C.1 through 8.C.14 below do not apply since non-guaranteed YRT reinsurance ceded or assumed does not need to be modeled; see Section 8.C.18 below.
-YRT shall include other reinsurance arrangements that are similar in effect to YRT.
+1, 2020, the company may elect, with domiciliary commissioner approval, a phase-in of the current methodology for non-guaranteed YRT reinsurance with allowance for future mortality improvement from the methodology in the 2021 Valuation Manual for non-guaranteed YRT reinsurance without allowance for future mortality improvement, provided that the company uses a weighted average of the results from the two methodologies, with the weight for the prior methodology being no more than (20XX-YYYY)/(20XX-2021), where YYYY is the current valuation year and 20XX is the final year of the phase-in.
+A company may elect to phase in these requirements over a 3-year period beginning Jan.
+1, 2022 and ending Dec.
+31, 2024.
+A company may elect a longer phase-in period of up to seven years beginning Jan.
+1, 2022 and ending Dec.
+31, 2028, with approval of the domiciliary commissioner.

 VM-20 Section 8.C.18 and Guidance Note:

-18. For policies issued on or after Jan.
-1, 2020, and optionally for policies issued on or after Jan.
-1, 2017, and before Jan.
-1, 2020:
+18.